yyt0718/Intri_Attack/README.md

 We have placed the singular values of the linear layers for each model in the corresponding model folder within the data directory.

 ## Data
-The avgpix directory contains various initialization files, like range prior, gaussion noise, unifom noise.
+The avgpix directory contains various initialization files, like range prior, gaussion noise, uniform noise.

 ## Demo
 We provided a demo, demo.ipynb, for creating IntriUAP with VGG19 model.